mcinteerj/rdbms-mdb-migration-workshop/guides/solutions/Aggregation/AggregationExercise1.md

 Let us look at the different stages in this aggregation pipeline, by using the Aggregation builder in the Atlas UI or in MongoDB Compass:

 1. ```$unwind``` : This operator is used to deconstruct the array field ```calls``` to output a document for each object contained in it.
-In this case, the objects inside the ‘calls’ array represent the data of a call.
+In this case, the objects inside the ```calls``` array represent the data of a call.
 Therefore, this step is necessary as we wish to analyse the data of all calls made by all subscribers (and not the data of calls grouped together for each subscriber).
 > * The ```$unwind``` operator has the following syntax:
 >
 >   ```{ $unwind: <field path> }```